tklebel/thomasklebel/content/home/about.md

 side-effects of Open Science within the academic publishing system.

-Although my focus has been on sociology and stats/data science for a few years now, I initially trained as a musician, receiving a BA for playing the cello.
+Although my focus has been on sociology and stats/data science for a few years now, I initially trained as a musician, receiving a BA for playing the cello. <a rel="me" href="https://scicomm.xyz/@tklebel"></a>